The Literate Chef

 8. Lower the heat to medium, turn the cakes and cook an additional 3 minutes until nicely browned.

 Serve the crab cakes over a bed of mixed greens tossed with 4 tbsp. of extra virgin olive oil and 4 tbsp. of champagne vinegar.
-Top each crab cake with several spoonful’s of the Sauce Rémoulade.

 Note: These crab cakes can be served as hors d’oeuvre as well.
-Merely form the cakes in smaller pieces, yield 16 to 20.
+Merely form the cakes in smaller pieces, yield 22 to 25.

 Please see Memories of NOLA